Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-authenticating-users-from-an-api.md

 tags:
   - angular
 ---

-As we have been doing quite some Angular work lately.
-Let's spend today on adding a user service and login to our application.
+This article will explore how to add a user service and log in to an Angular application.

-We will end up having a login service, which will call an API (fake) and return a token.
+We will have a login service, which will call an API (fake) and return a token.

-The end result will look like this.
+The result will look like this.

 ![Adding login to our Angular application](https://cdn.hashnode.com/res/hashnode/image/upload/v1602940010761/p2vFma4KO.gif)

 ## Creating a user model

-Let's start off by defining a user model.
-In our case, we are only storing an email and a token in it.
+Let's start by defining a user model.
+In our case, we only store an email and a token.

 Open your favorite terminal and run the following command.